 And then we would have a conversation about whatever issues they might have — or not.
 For some people, a lot of people actually, that was enough for them.
 I would hand over my literature and that would be that.
 And I would record everyone’s responses and move on to the next house.

-Q. So is it fair to say that it was both awareness-building and getting a pulse on what was really on the electorates’ mind so that you had a better way to tailor your message?
+Q. Is it fair to say it was both awareness-building and getting a pulse on what was really on the electorates’ mind so you had a better way to tailor your message?

-Q. What was it like from your parents’ perspective?
+Q. What was it like for your parents?
 How did they take the news that you wanted to go into elected office so early?
-And what was their role in your campaign, if any?

 A. Well, they were very active in my campaign.
 Without their full and complete support, there’s no way I would have been able to do what I did.